Sunil-Pradhan/javascript-cheatsheet/README.md

 </div>
 <br/>

-#### Arguments Object in JavaScript
+#### Arguments object in JavaScript

 When you call a function and pass the arguments, these arguments are stored in an object.

 Example: